-To account for the line shapes of the $\omega$ and $\phi$ the amplitudes include square roots of corresponding Gaussian functions of the $M_{3\pi}$ and $M_{2K}$.
-This helps to separate the not-$\omega$ and/or not-$\phi$ background.
+To account for the line shapes of $\omega$ and $\phi$ the decay amplitudes include square roots of corresponding Gaussian functions in $M_{3\pi}$ and $M_{2K}$, respectively.
+This helps to separate the non-$\omega$ and/or non-$\phi$ backgrounds from the signal process.
+To account for these backgrounds and imperfections of the PWA model, a so-called FLAT amplitude is added incoherently to the model in Eq.~(\ref{log_lik}).
+This amplitude uniformly fills the $KK\pi\pi\pi$ phase space, i.e. $A_\text{FLAT} = \text{const}$.

-For an effective collection of backgrounds and imperfections of the PWA model an exceptional quasi-amplitude FLAT is added.
-It uniformly populates five-particles phase space ($A\propto \mbox{const}(\tau)$).
-It enters in Eq.~(\ref{log_lik}) as a separate block of the size 1x1.